camunda/camunda-docs-manual/content/update/minor/713-to-714/wls.md

 * `camunda-spin-core-$SPIN_VERSION.jar`

 ---
-`camunda-spin-dataformat-all` and `camunda-engine-plugin-spin` are part of the .ear
+`camunda-spin-dataformat-json-jackson`, `camunda-spin-dataformat-xml-dom`, and `camunda-engine-plugin-spin` are part of the .ear

 # 4. Maintain the BPM Platform Configuration